jkeefe/family-projects-sketches/README.md

-This is a collection of programs to go with "Family Projects for Smart Objects," a book by John Keefe due out Fall 2016 from Maker Media.
+This is a bundle of Arduino programs -- also called "sketches" -- to go with the book [_Family Projects for Smart Objects: Tabletop Projects That Respond to Your World_](https://www.amazon.com/dp/1680451235) by John Keefe.
 For more information and the companion website, visit http://keefe.cc/family-projects.